Hello and welcome! My name is Michael Z. Zaki.

 I have been writing for the internet for over a decade.
 I write about culture, mental health, philosophy, media, and of course, rabbits.

-My goal with non-fiction is to generate understanding, curiosity, and reflection.
-It is also to convey information in a way that is natural, feels comfortable, and tells the story impactfully.
+Generating understanding, curiosity, and reflection is the center of my non-fiction writing.
+I write to convey information in a way that is natural, feels comfortable, and tells the story in an impactful way.

+Helping people feel less alone or to understand new perspectives is one of the most rewarding parts of my writing.
 The greatest compliments I have received have been to the effect of: "You articulated something I couldn't find words for," or "Your writing helped me understand something important".
-The most rewarding part of writing is making other people feel less alone or helping them understand experiences they hadn't considered.

 I hope you enjoy exploring my work here, and I would love to hear from you!